kevinmichaelchen/kronos/README.md

 Its name is a cooler misspelling of the [Greek god of time](https://en.wikipedia.org/wiki/Chronos).

 ### Why might we use this?
+- Analytics are a big part of our workflow.
+  - We have a [JIRA ticket](https://irisvr.atlassian.net/browse/PROS-441) for implementing events on the Quest.
 - Segment is for customer data.
 - Bigtable is probably cheaper than a 3rd party offering.